ArthurBeznik/42_codam_Born2beRoot/README.md

 ## Strong password policy
+> To set up a strong password policy, you have to comply with the following requirements:
 > - Password has to expire every 30 days.
 > - Minimum number of days allowed before modification of a password will be set to 2.
 > - User has to receive a warning message 7 days before their password expires.